siddharthsingh89/siddharth-singh-com/content/authors/admin/_index.md

 highlight_name: true
 ---

 Siddharth Singh has over 12+ years of software development experience, working on a variety of platforms such as Windows, web, and mobile applications.
-Having worked at Expedia, Adobe and Salesforce, his experience ranges from COM\ASP based legacy apps to React\ASPNET Core modern applications.

 He currently works at Microsoft as a Senior Developer in Azure Data factory, writing data integration applications.
-When not at work, you can find him reading about theoretical computer science and Artificial General Intelligence.

-He is currently pursuing a post graduate program at IIIT Hyderabad with a focus on Artificial Intelligence.
+He is also a post graduate student at IIIT, Hyderabad with a focus on Artificial Intelligence.
 {style="text-align: justify;"}